csec1/csec1.github.io/_posts/2026-09-09-practical-privileged-access-management-okta-aws-vault-wazuh.md

 The test privileged record provided concrete evidence that the system was managing a versioned privileged-access object rather than simply storing an arbitrary file or password.
-The evidence showed the secret at: secret/pam/test-privileged with a current KV version of 4.
+The evidence showed the secret at: secret/pam/test-privileged with a current KV version of 4 (see Figure 5 above).
 That version history is useful because privileged-access systems need more than a binary "secret exists" state.
 They need traceability.
 ________________________________________